- What OS is used in antsle?

 - Can I add additional storage using the USB ports?

-- Just connect to usb port and create a zpool on it.
-Antman will then automatically offer that new zpool in the drop down menu when creating new virtual drives.
-You may need to purchase SATA3 to USB3 adapter
+- Just connect to usb port and create a zpool on it. antMan will then automatically offer that new zpool in the drop down menu when creating new antlet or virtual drive.

 Setup and Configuration